 To commemorate the coming new year, neweurasia is looking heavenward to gaze into Central Asia’s past, present, and future.
 H.B.
-Paksoy (D. Phil., Oxford University) and neweurasia’s Schwartz take an interesting spin on the question, using the theoretical terraforming of Mars as a metaphor to understand Central Asian identity.
-This post is based partly upon Paksoy’s academic article, “Governance on Mars”, available here.
+Paksoy (D. Phil., Oxford University) and neweurasia’s Schwartz ask: how can Mars help us understand Central Asian identity?

 To commemorate the coming new year, neweurasia is looking heavenward to gaze into Central Asia’s past, present, and future.
-Averroes, having explored Turkmenistan’s space ambitions, now turns to Kazakhstan.
-“At least Turkmenistan has the right idea about outer space,” he writes, “In seeking to commercialize outer space, will Kazakhstan commercialize the Kazakh soul?”
+Today Averroes’ examines Kazkhstan: “At least Turkmenistan has the right idea about outer space,” he writes, “In seeking to commercialize outer space, will Kazakhstan commercialize the Kazakh soul?”

 Early last month I decided to spend the last warm day of autumn (24 C!) in Lake Issyk.
 It was truly a gift of the mountains.

 neweurasia’s Averroes explores the legacy of Niyazov’s dream of putting Turkmen into space.
 What he finds may surprise you — but will Turkmenistan be pulled down by same ideological gravity as the Soviets?